paritytech-secops/substrate-runtime-fuzzer/README.md

 Substrate Runtime Fuzzer is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.

+_Reviewed in Dec-2023 by AppSec, Engineering, and EcoDev_